Fleckism/SecurityPlus/SecurityPlus/8C Authorization Solutions _ Implemention _ A_D.md

 4.1 Given a scenario, use the appropriate **tool to assess organizational security ([[chmod]] only)**

 Implementing an effective authorization solution system requires understanding of the different models that such systems can be based on.
-While an on-premises network can use a local directory to manage accounts and rights, as organizations move services to the cloud, these authorizations have to be implemented using **federated identity management solutions**.
+While an on-premises network can use a local directory to manage accounts and rights, as organizations move services to the cloud, these authorizations have to be #Implementation  using **federated identity management solutions**.
 # DISCRETIONARY AND ROLE-BASED ACCESS CONTROL

 An important consideration in designing a security system is to determine how users receive rights or permissions.
-The different models are referred to as **access control schemes**.
+The different models are referred to as **access control schemes**. #A_D

 ### Discretionary Access Control (DAC)